amirkarimi/ammonite-scala-scripting-presentation/PITCHME/assets/md/PITCHME.md

 ## Bash <small>Pros</small>

 - Accessible
-- Easy to start
+- No learning curve
 - Pipes
-- TBD
+- etc.

 ---
 ## Bash <small>Cons</small>
 ### Not a real programming language

+Not good at:

 - Structures
 - If/else